Brain-Inspired Stepwise Patch Merging for Vision Transformers: Experiments

-Additionally, we employed the Effective Receptive Field (ERF) method~\cite{luo2016understanding} as a visualization tool to compare the changes in ERF before and after using SPM, as depicted in Fig. \ref{fig:erf}.
+Additionally, we employed the Effective Receptive Field (ERF) method~\cite{luo2016understanding} as a visualization tool to compare the changes in ERF before and after using SPM, as depicted in Fig.~\ref{visual_erf}.
 It is readily observed that after integrating SPM, the size of the ERF not only increases significantly but also changes shape from a regular square to a radial decay pattern, which aligns more closely with biological vision.
-This pattern can be attributed to our carefully designed MSA and GLE modules, which together achieve an excellent balance between capturing long-range relationships and preserving local detail features.
-Consequently, this balance leads to improved performance in classification and downstream dense prediction tasks.